lf-lang/lf-lang.github.io/packages/documentation/copy/en/embedded/Zephyr.md

 Follow the relevant parts of the official [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).
-It is not necessary to perform the steps under "Get Zephyr and install Python dependencies" as we will do these steps with LF Zephyr workspace we are going to create next.
+It is not necessary to perform the steps under "Get Zephyr and install Python dependencies" as we will do these steps inside the LF Zephyr workspace we are going to create next.

 ## Setting up the LF Zephyr workspace